 It is a difficult tightrope to walk when it comes to employment.
 On the one hand, I have demonstrated to you how important it is for you to have a flexible work schedule.
 Judges don't usually get excited to award primary custody of a child to any parent who works 75 hours a week.
 On the other hand, judges typically favor parents who have stable careers over those who do not.

 Where will you be living after your divorce?

 Do you have children from a prior marriage who live with you?
 Do your children have a close relationship with their step-sisters and brothers?
-If so, that could be a point in your favor because judges typically do not want to break-up family units like this.
-Keep in mind that judges do not like to separate brothers and sisters from one another, so it is not likely that a judge would allow one of your kids to live with you primarily and the other to live with your ex-wife.
+If so, that could be a point in your favor because judges typically do not want to break up family units like this.
+Remember that judges do not like to separate brothers and sisters from one another, so it is not likely that a judge would allow one of your kids to live with you primarily and the other to live with your ex-wife.

 Be prepared for a little mud to be slung by your wife

 If you are fighting to be named as the primary caretaker of your children then this will probably not make your wife all that happy.
 I have seen men and women alike allege some pretty nasty things about the other parent during this stage of a temporary orders hearing or final trial.
 Evidence in the past that relates to drug use, alcohol abuse, mental instability, or family violence will be raised at this stage.
 The stakes are high so do not be surprised to see your spouse allege some things about you that may not be entirely accurate.

 What role will your child’s preference play in determining which parent is the primary conservator?

 At the outset of tomorrow's blog post from the Law Office of Bryan Fagan, we will discuss the role that your child's preference will play in determining which parent will be named as their primary caretaker.